 HAMPTONS INSTITUTE: GUARDRAILS ON DEMOCRACY

-Norman Eisen, a globally recognized authority on law, ethics, and anti-corruption, and Anthony D. Romero, executive director of the ACLU, lead a panel discussion on the prosecutorial process and enforcing legal limits on the current Trump administration.
-Moderated by James D. Zirin, author, legal analyst, and television show host.
+Norman Eisen, a globally recognized authority on law, ethics, and anti-corruption, Susan Corke, executive director, Democracy Defenders Action & Democracy Defenders Fund, and Anthony D. Romero, executive director of the ACLU, will lead a discussion on the prosecutorial process and enforcing legal limits on the current Trump administration.
+James D. Zirin, author, legal analyst, and television show host, will moderate.
+Together, this panel will explore the urgent threats facing democracy today—and the essential guardrails needed to protect it—in a candid, insightful, and compelling conversation.

 ABOUT HAMPTONS INSTITUTE

-THE DOGIST: THIS DOG WILL CHANGE YOUR LIFE
+THE DOGIST LIVE: THIS DOG WILL CHANGE YOUR LIFE

-Join us for an unforgettable evening with Elias Friedman—better known to his 7 million+ followers as The Dogist—as he shares stories and insights from his heartwarming new book, This Dog Will Change Your Life.
+Join us for an unforgettable evening with Elias Weiss Friedman—better known to his 11 million+ followers as The Dogist—for a special live event celebrating the transformative power of dogs and the stories from his new heartwarming book which hit #2 on the NYTimes Bestsellers List, This Dog Will Change Your Life.

 STIRRING THE POT: FLORENCE FABRICANT & ANDREW CARMELLINI